Apidra Solostar Pens

 Side Effects and Safety

-• Injection site reactions: redness, itching, swelling
+• Injection-site reactions: redness, itching, or discomfort may occur.

-• Allergic reactions: rash or hives
+• Allergic symptoms: rash or swelling need prompt review.

 Drug Interactions and Cautions